WorkRamp LEARN Virtual Summit is November 8th! Reimagine how to approach learning at work.

 Formal learning delivery methods

-Formal training has traditionally taken place in a classroom setting, but online training has been gaining popularity—especially in recent years.
+Formal training has traditionally happens in a classroom setting, but online training has been gaining popularity—especially in recent years.
 This expands how you can facilitate formal learning to meet your team’s unique needs, preferences, and learning styles.

 Formal learning delivery methods include: